 So, hiring a criminal defense attorney is a good way to avoid having to see the Judge.
 But each situation is dependent on the facts and jurisdiction, so hiring a lawyer that is familiar with the area of law and the Judge your case will be in front of is VERY important.

-Put National and State award winning former Greene County Prosecutors to work for you.
-We have nearly two decades worth of experience at the Greene County Prosecutor’s Office and we want to help you with your legal issues.
+Put National and State award-winning former Greene County Prosecutors on your legal defense team.
+We have three decades worth of experience winning cases in Greene County and we want to help you with your legal issues.
 Contact the legal team at MRD Lawyers today.